Learn about local transportation issues, including cars, parking, bikes, taxis, scooters, bus service, and more

 Mopeds: Our least recommended way to get around Key West is by moped.
 The locals make it look easy, but too many visitors have had their vacation ruined in a moped wreck.
 Since Florida does not have a helmet law, a simple accident can be catastrophic.
 Riding a moped or scooter in Key West is NOT for the inexperienced or faint of heart.
 Do NOT let someone pressure you into getting on a scooter if you are not comfortable and experienced.
 Key West is small enough that you can easily rent a bicycle or walk (or take the numerous other methods of getting around).
 And if you do insist on renting a moped or scooter, you MUST follow all rules of the road.
 DON’T honk the horn unless necessary (it is illegal, uncool, and drives the locals crazy), DON’T do a “wheelie” (again illegal and uncool), and drive carefully and defensively.
 You cannot imagine the horrors we have seen from scooter wrecks.

 Pedi-cabs: These are bicycle powered rickshaws, and are seen slowly moving along Duval Street and the heavily traveled tourist corridors.
 They charge $1.50 per minute, and take 10-15 minutes to get to most Old Town locations.
 Locals often complain that they hold up the flow of traffic.

-Buses, Public Transportation: Key West has bus service that can be useful for getting across island, or up the Keys.
+Buses, Public Transportation: Key West has bus service that can be useful for getting across island, or up the Florida Keys.
 Click here for bus fares, schedules, routes, and bus stop locations.